It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Genre Relaunch: While there were still bands playing thrash metal throughout the 1990s and early 2000s, the genre suddenly saw a surge in popularity in the mid-2000s, mainly thanks to Municipal Waste.
 Labels such as Earache and Nuclear Blast capitalized on this, and by the end of the decade there were several well known acts playing "retro-thrash".

-- Gorn: Not used as much as death metal, but still occasionally used, most famously by Slayer.
+- Gorn: Not used as much as death metal, but still occasionally used, most famously by Slayer and some German thrash bands.

 - Lighter and Softer: Lyrically, crossover thrash bands tend to be this compared to regular thrash bands, and many songs tend to be more humorous in nature, but they may be just as fast and intense musically, and sometimes more so.